When I was in school, I was often bullied.

-By telling my parents that I was being bullied, I was able to make the bullying situation better at once.
+I told my parents that I was being bullied, and I was able to make the bullying situation better.

-After I told my parents about the bullying, my father apparently got angry and went to the school, afterwards, the teacher, I and the bully had a chance to talk and the bully apologized.
+After I told my parents about the bullying, it seems that my father went to the school to yell at them, and then the teacher and I had a chance to talk with the bully, and the bully apologized to me.

-Although I did feel the cold stare of the bully afterwards, there was no more direct physical or verbal violence, and my life was much more peaceful than before.
+Although I still felt the cold stare of the bullies, there was no more direct physical or verbal violence, and my life was much more peaceful than before.

-I was afraid of revenge after I confessed to the bullying, but that wasn’t the case.
+I was afraid of getting revenge after I told the adults about the bullying, but that was not the case.

 I think that even bullies have a conscience.

-Also, my parents were behind me and they knew about the bullying, so I think the bullies were afraid of my parents.
+And since my parents were behind me and knew about the bullying, I think the bully was afraid of my parents’ presence.

-Parents are desperate for their children, and I often hear that some schools are reluctant to solve bullying, so I think parents are the best people to turn to.
+Parents are desperate for their children, and I often hear that some schools are reluctant to solve bullying or cover up bullying, so I think the first thing you should do is to rely on your parents.

-Parents want to help their children, and you can always rely on them to the fullest.
+Parents want to help their children, and in such cases, you can rely on them as much as you can.

-Even if your parents don’t go to school as in my case, they can offer a variety of other effective solutions.
+Even if they don’t go to the school to yell at teachers like they did in my case, I’m sure they will be able to offer various other effective solutions.

-It took a lot of courage for me to tell my parents about the bullying, but now I think it was a good idea to tell them about it.
+It took me a lot of courage to tell my parents about the bullying, but now I am glad that I told them about it.

-Thanks to that, the bullying did not escalate and cause further physical injuries, nothing serious happened, and I am now able to live my life in my own way without being bullied.
+Thanks to that, the bullying didn’t escalate and cause further damage to my body, nothing serious happened, and I am now able to live my life in my own way without being bullied.

-If you find it hard to talk about bullying with people close to you, you can call the bullying counseling center and ask for help.
+If you find it difficult to talk about bullying to people close to you, you can call the national anti-bullying agency to discuss bullying.

-If you stay in a situation where you don’t know what to do, you still won’t be able to solve the problem.
+If you stay in a situation where you don’t know what to do, your problem will not be solved.

-However, once you take the plunge and make a phone call, the counselor will then be able to help you and may be able to give you specific advice or take specific action, and in this way, the bullying may eventually be resolved.
+But, if you take the plunge and make a phone call, the counselor may be able to give you specific advice and take concrete action, and then the situation will start to move forward and the bullying will likely be resolved.

-I think it is important to take action, whatever it takes.
+So, I think it is important to take action, no matter what it is.

-I think you have more on your side than you know!
+I’m sure you have more on your side than you can imagine!

 Fight back against bullies

-This is a little bit risky way, but I think fighting back against bullies is one option.
+This is a risky way to fight back, but I think that fighting back against bullies is one option.

-I think that being bullied means, in essence, that you are being looked down upon.
+I think that being bullied means that you are being underestimated.

-So, if you fight back against such bullies with your mouth or even hit them back, they may not bully you next time.
+So, if you can fight back against these bullies, they may not bother you again.

-But on the other hand, there is the possibility that they will escalate the bullying more.
+However, depending on who you are dealing with, there is of course the possibility that they will escalate their bullying.

-This is a risky approach and I honestly don’t know if it will work or if things will get worse.
+This is a risky approach, and I honestly don’t know if it will work or if it will make things worse.

-I think it’s a solution that has two extreme outcomes: hopefully, they won’t try to get involved with you at all in the future, and on the other hand, it may lead to more escalation of the bullying.
+I think this is a solution that has two extremes: hopefully they won’t try to get involved with you at all in the future, and on the other hand, it may cause the bullying to escalate even more.

-This is because those people are not that bad-tempered, and I don’t think they have the energy to fight back again against your counterattack.
+This is because I don’t think that people who gradually start to get cocky in a group are so fundamentally violent, and they don’t have the energy to fight back again against counterattacks.

-I don’t think you should provoke someone who has pierced ears or whose behavior is clearly naughty by fighting back.
+I don’t think you should provoke people who have pierced ears or whose behavior and words are clearly naughty by fighting back.

-Because we never know what kind of revenge those people will have.
+You never know what kind of revenge such people will take.

-So, when fighting back against such a naughty person, I think you should stand up to the bully with the help of the adults around you.
+Therefore, I think you should confront bullies with the help of the adults around you.

 Talk to the police